 A Split King size mattress uses two identical-sized mattresses—each 38”W x 80”L—which equals the size of a complete King size mattress.
 Sleepers who benefit from a Split King bed often have very different sleeping preferences than their partner.
 The split mattress allows sleepers to have a mattress that is individually right for them, without sacrificing the sleep of their partner.

 Some Split King beds are joined at the bottom half of the mattress and only split at the top.
 This style is more for sleepers who do not have different sleep preferences, since the interior of the mattress is the same throughout.
+Some couples may also opt for a flippable mattress that offers a different firmness on each side, such as the Layla mattress.

 HELP: How to choose a mattress